EduardoZepeda/coffee-bytes-hugo/content/posts/types-para-react-components-con-children/index.en.md

 coverImageCredits: "Credits to https://www.pexels.com/@tranmautritam/"
 description: "Three different ways to set types in typescript for components that receive children as a parameter in React."
 keywords:
+- react
+- typescript
-- "react"
+- javascript
-- "typescript"
+- children
-- "javascript"
+- types
 authors:
 - Eduardo Zepeda
 ---